 In 1931, Universal Pictures released its own take on Dracula, the first adaptation to receive Florence Stoker's blessing.
 Despite Bela Lugosi’s sexy portrayal of the title vampire—as opposed to Max Schreck’s vermin-like monster—and the film earning an impressive enough sum to encourage the studio to produce more monster movies, it was ineffective in wiping out Nosferatu for good.

 Nosferatu endured the fight to have it forgotten thanks to early fans preserving the film and passing it along, making it not only the first true Dracula flick, but the first cult classic.
 Florence did everything she could to diminish its chances of survival until her death in 1937.

 In the decades since, Dracula has returned to the movies again and again, reimagined as everything from a kids' cartoon to a 30th-century space vampire.
-He's currently the literary character with the most silver screen portrayals, with over 270 cinematic appearances.
+He's currently the literary character with the most silver screen portrayals, with more than 270 cinematic appearances.
 But even with all the new competition, there's something about Nosferatu's non-Dracula Dracula that still resonates with viewers nearly 100 years later.

 In a 1997 review of the film, Roger Ebert wrote that, "Ironically, in the long run Murnau was the making of Stoker, because Nosferatu inspired dozens of other Dracula films, none of them as artistic or unforgettable."

 Mental Floss is partnering with the Paper & Packaging – How Life Unfolds® “15 Pages A Day” reading initiative to make sure that everyone has the opportunity (and time) to take part in The Mental Floss Book Club.
 It’s easy!
 Take the pledge at howlifeunfolds.com/15pages.